-This pill is for high-risk adults who are over 60 or those who are younger but have other conditions that put them at high risk of bad outcomes from COVID-19, like comorbidities such as diabetes, heart disease or obesity.
+Antiviral pills are for high-risk adults who are over 60 or those who are younger but have other conditions that put them at high risk of bad outcomes from COVID-19, like comorbidities such as diabetes, heart disease or obesity.

-Currently, COVID-19 treatments require infusions.
+Some COVID-19 treatments require infusions.
 A pill treatment is quicker, easier, and could ultimately reduce the number of hospitalizations and deaths.

 It works like most antiviral drugs, by inhibiting the ability of the SARS-CoV-2 virus to replicate.
 Doctors hope that they can treat COVID-19 much the same way they do the flu with pills like Tamiflu.

 No, a COVID-19 vaccination remains the best way to protect yourself from getting the virus and spreading it to others.
 Antiviral pills do not replace a vaccine.
 The more people that get vaccinated, the faster we can eliminate the pandemic.

 Since pregnant women were not a part of the study to show the pills safety, it is not recommended since we do not know if the medication can cause any issues to your baby.
 For women from the ages of 12-51 a negative pregnancy test is needed to prescribe this medication.

 The most common side effects reported are nausea and vomiting.
 No significant side effects were reported in the study.